 Fracturing and Embolization Complications: As discussed previously, there are many reports of the IVC filter breaking.

 Tilting Complications: There have been numerous reports of filter “tilting.”
 When a filter tilts, it moves from its original vertical position to a more horizontal position.

 Penetration/Perforation Complications: If the IVC filter pierces the vena cava wall, this can cause other organs to be harmed.

 What if I’ve been injured by the IVC filter?

 If you or a loved one has had complications because of a faulty IVC filter, you have options.
 First and foremost, you need to visit a physician to correct and medical issues or diagnose problems.
 Next, contact an attorney.
-The experienced Florida attorneys at the Leifer Law Firm, are capable of representing you throughout an entire case.
+The experienced Florida attorneys at Leifer & Ramirez, are capable of representing you throughout an entire case.
 Our attorneys are equipped with the knowledge and skills to negotiate settlements and take your case all the way to trial, if needed.
 Contact us today to get the ball rolling on receiving compensation for the faulty device.